dmahony/LoRa-AX25-IP-Network/README.md

 <a href="http://www.gotenna.com/">GoTenna device, similar idea to what I want but uses the Multi Use Radio System (MURS) and is expensive.</a><br>

 <b>Installation Instructions are coming soon when the hardware is finalised!
 If you are impatient you can install it now yourself, I reccomend this AX25 Guide: http://www.qbjnet.com/packet.html</b>
+For the Hardware:<br>
+EASIEST/ PREMADE: <a href="https://lowpowerlab.com/shop/moteinomega">Moteino with built in RFM95 </a>
+<br>OR MAKE YOUR OWN: Inair9b (sx1276) or HopeRF RFM95 connected to Arduino via SPI

 <b>Contact</b><br>
 If anyone would like to contribute or ask any questions please don't hesitate to contact me on danielwmahony@gmail.com